jwergieluk/wergieluk-com/content/page/about.md

 I work on this blog because it's fun.

-* I am not trying to reach any particular goal other than enjoying working on this blog.
+* I am not trying to reach any particular goal other than to enjoying working on this blog.
 * In particular, the intended audience of this blog is just one person: "me".
 Nevertheless, you are more than welcome to read this stuff and I hope you can find something interesting here.
 * It's not about self-promotion.
 I am not trying to impress anybody or present myself as more clever than I really am.
 On contrary, I would like to encourage myself to write about simple concepts that proved difficult for me to grasp.
 * So far, most of the articles here are about mathematics, machine learning and, software engineering.
 This is just because I have been interested in these topics for some time.